anderson-aristotle/cs-data-structures/README.md

 working in Ruby, it will be `bin/rake test`.
 If you're working in JS it will be `grunt test`.

-**For the tests to work** you must open up the relevant spec file in Atom and make a few changes so that the tests are no longer "pending".
-If you're dong the JS version, open up `spec/linked-list.spec.js` and change all instances of `xdescribe` to `describe`.
-If you're using Ruby, open `spec/linked_list_spec.rb` and change all instances of `xit` to `it`.

 ### Linked List Bonus Challenges

 These can be attempted in any order; they are not dependent on each other.
 Note: